- The problem when communicating with the Netflix website is an error generated by your network, computer drivers, or even your browser.

 The official website provides a few troubleshooting steps: restart your computer and router, enhance your Wi-Fi signal, switch to wired mode, and restore your default connection settings.

-How do I fix the Sorry, there was a problem communicating with Netflix error?
+How do I fix the communication problem with Netflix?

 Run an Internet speed test